stevebauman/Corp/README.md

 #Corp
-An AdLDAP Helper for Larvel 4/5
+An AdLDAP Helper Package for Larvel 4/5

 ##Installation
 Add Location to your `composer.json` file.